Get insider access

 Yes

-The Dell G3223Q has a Console Mode that doesn't have any issues playing games from the PS5, thanks to the HDMI 2.1 bandwidth.
-As the monitor is limited to 24 Gbps of bandwidth instead of the full 48 Gbps of HDMI 2.1, it displays chroma 4:2:0 instead of 4:2:2 because the PS5 doesn't support compression.
-This makes text clarity a bit worse, but it doesn't affect the gameplay experience.
-The monitor's Source Tone Map feature that tone maps in HDR according to the game.
+As the Dell G3223Q is limited to 24 Gbps of bandwidth instead of the full 48 Gbps of HDMI 2.1, it displays chroma 4:2:0 instead of 4:2:2 because the PS5 doesn't support compression, but it doesn't affect the gameplay experience.
+The monitor has a Source Tone Map feature that tone maps in HDR according to the game.

 10